 Inter-City trains connect major and minor cities in Italy to meet the different mobility requirements of medium to long distances.
 Read More >>

 Find all of Italy's most popular train routes below.
-Our list includes top cities like Rome and Venice and smaller regional destinations such as Bologna and Pisa.
-Each route page contains need-to-know information about train travel to and from these destinations, as well as details on train stations, train types, and special services and offers.
+Our list includes top cities like Rome, Venice, and smaller regional destinations such as Bologna and Pisa.
+Each route page contains important information about train travel to and from these destinations, as well as details on train stations, train types, and special services and offers.

 Travel to Italy: Save on your rail tickets from Rome.
 Book now for the best discounted fares and visit some of the